sudo-Enayat/Campus-Assistant/README.md

 🏫 Campus Assistant - Multilingual RAG Chatbot

 A self-hosted, multilingual conversational assistant designed for college campuses.
-This AI-powered chatbot answers student queries about fees, admissions, courses, and campus policies using a local knowledge base of official documents.
+This AI-powered chatbot answers student queries about fees, admissions, courses,semester and campus policies using a local knowledge base of official documents.

 ✨ Features